kibihrchak/hello-vscode-cmake/readme.md

 # Projects

-Here's a short local project overview list:
+Here's a short local project overview list.
+Click project name to go to the corresponding readme with setup stuff.

 |Project                    |Description
 |---------------------------|-------------------------------------------